Haivision/srt/docs/statistics.md

 ## pktSent

-Same as `pktSentTotal`, but on the interval.
+Same as `pktSentTotal`, but for a specified interval.

 ## pktRecv